econia-labs/emojicoin-dot-fun/src/move/emojicoin_arena/README.md

 1. Ease of participation in the melee via the emojicoin arena feature page.
 1. Rewards.

-Rewards are provided by the Aptos Foundation and are loaded into a vault that anyone can claim from: when a user enters a melee, they can elect to lock in their contributions, and if they do so, rewards from the vault will be combined with their APT contribution to buy even more emojicoins.
+Rewards are loaded into and disbursed from a vault that anyone can fund and anyone can claim from: when a user enters a melee, they can elect to lock in their contributions, and if they do so, rewards from the vault will be combined with their APT contribution to buy even more emojicoins.
 However, once a user